 We love her very much but let me tell you now that she was… a challenge.
 And she still is!

 She’s not a bad cat.
 Sure she can grumble at times (e.g. getting her claws clipped) but she’s not particularly vicious or anything (though she can be grumpy) but by goodness she’s a weirdo!

 Examples of her strange behaviour (including but not limited to):

 Eating my hair first thing every morning for the first four months then never doing it again.

-Refusing to acknowledge my partner is her cat dad and treating him like a stranger for the first 4 years!
-And only getting used to him when she’d had a sibling to copy for a while and my partner started working from home (due to Covid)
+Refusing to acknowledge my partner, Ben, is her cat dad and treating him like a stranger for the first 4 years!
+And only getting used to him when she’d had a sibling to copy for a while and Ben started working from home (due to Covid)

 Not knowing how to meow.
 She used to do a semi-mute squeak instead.